 This was one of my favorite scenes of the trip.

 I immediately left the ship to begin exploring the small, quaint European town.
-(I couldn’t have known at the time that a couple years later I would photograph a groom from Passau, in his New York wedding.
+(I couldn't have known at the time that a couple of years later I would photograph a groom from Passau, in his New York wedding.
 He was shocked I had previously been to his Bavarian town, all thanks to a Viking River Cruise.)

 The city center is just steps from where the ship docks, watched over by St. Stephen's Cathedral.
 The baroque building towers above the town square, where the Christmas markets are.

 Inside the cathedral is an ornate and beautiful interior filled with frescoes and interesting architectural details.